Debunking the “Unwanted Horse” Myth

 photo by Tanya

 In truth, no hard data exists to back up claims about a burgeoning population of “unwanted horses.”
-What is clear is that killer buyers working for the slaughterhouses are outbidding other buyers at auction because they have the financial incentive to do so.
+Horse slaughter is at an all-time low, with about 20,000 horses exported for human consumption each year, having fallen from a high of over 166,000 horses being sent to slaughter since the last remaining domestic horse slaughter facilities shuttered in 2007.
+Even with the steep decline in export for slaughter, there has been no documented increase in the number of horses without homes.
+What is clear is that kill buyers working for the slaughterhouses are outbidding other buyers at auction because they have the financial incentive to do so.
 The market for slaughter horses is set by the international demand for their meat in other countries, not by the number of supposedly unwanted horses.

 Horse sanctuaries and rescue organizations provide care for horses who have suffered from abuse or neglect.
-Many are able to be adopted to loving homes for the remainder of their lives with veterinary treatment and care.
+Many can be adopted to loving homes for the remainder of their lives with proper veterinary treatment and care.